 All summer long, we'll offer up a weekly day trip guide to another southeast Michigan destination.

-Have you been to Dexter?
+Have you been to Plymouth or Canton?
 Tell us your favorite things to do in the comments.

-Located adjacent to Dexter's biggest shopping and dining destinations, Monument Park is the perfect spot to enjoy some quiet downtime.
+Looking for an afternoon stroll?
+Kellogg Park is the centerpiece of downtown Plymouth.
+Located adjacent to Plymouth's biggest shopping and dining destinations, Kellogg Park is the perfect spot to enjoy some quiet downtime.
 It's also bustling with activity during the summer.
-At 6:30 p.m. on Fridays during the summer, you can catch nightly music concerts, and in the winter, you can enjoy ice skating on the village's ice rink — all for free.
+At noon on Wednesdays you can catch children's concerts, on Thursdays at 7:30 p.m. you can catch the Plymouth Community Band and on Fridays at 7 p.m. you can catch a variety of rock, pop, blues and R&B musical acts in the park — all for free.

 Art and entertainment

-If you're a fan of art, you might want to check out Dexter Daze in downtown Dexter (Aug.
-10-11).
+If you're a fan of art, you might want to check out Plymouth's Art in the Park (July 13-15), Michigan's second-largest free art festival.

 Food and Drink

-When you're ready to take a break from all of that sight-seeing, there are several restaurants around Dexter to appeal to a variety of tastes.
+When you're ready to take a break from all of that sight-seeing, there are several restaurants around Plymouth-Canton to appeal to a variety of tastes.

-Alpha Coney Island was voted the best breakfast spot by Dexter Patch readers in our Readers' Choice contest.
+Nico and Vali was voted the best lunch spot by Plymouth-Canton Patch readers in our Readers' Choice contest.

 What did we leave out?